IsmailOuazzani/Virtual-Fencing/README.md

 receiver.py is ran on the receiver, or arduino nano rp2040 board, using CircuitPython.
 ## Transmitter
 transmitter.py is ran on the transmitter, or pico board, using Micropython.
-Note that it also requires the 2 libraries, httpParser and esp8266.py, which were modified from [link](https://circuitdigest.com/microcontroller-projects/interfacing-esp8266-01-wifi-module-with-raspberry-pi-pico)
+Note that it also requires the 2 libraries, httpParser and esp8266.py, which were modified from [this link](https://circuitdigest.com/microcontroller-projects/interfacing-esp8266-01-wifi-module-with-raspberry-pi-pico).
 ### Steps to use run the code on the transmitter
 1. Install [Thonny](https://thonny.org/)
 2. Install [Micropython](https://micropython.org/download/rp2-pico/) on pico (bootsel, download the file and put it on the board, and it will restart on its own)